 NoFraud is also capable of reliably identifying when data mismatches are the result of honest customer errors.
 When typos are detected, NoFraud alerts customers instead of declining their orders, allowing them to correct their information and complete their purchases.
 That means you don’t lose out on a sale every time someone makes a mistake while typing in their billing address.

 NoFraud is easy to use, affordable and adapts to keep up with evolving fraud threats.
 By comparing data gathered from all NoFraud users, NoFraud’s algorithm is able to spot emerging fraud trends and better protect all the merchants who rely on it.

 There’s a human element to NoFraud, too.
-Our team of experts carefully monitors the transactions that are declined and makes sure that our software never turns away legitimate orders from your business.
+Our team of experts carefully monitors the declined transactions and makes sure that our software never turns away legitimate orders from your business.
 It’s the ideal fraud prevention solution, weeding out the fraudulent orders for you without compromising your bottom line in the process.

 NoFraud is the perfect option for smaller businesses, requiring no monthly minimums and no long-term contracts.
 You can try NoFraud at no risk today.
 In just minutes, NoFraud’s powerful algorithm will integrate seamlessly into your payment system to keep your business safe from fraud and overcautious fraud-prevention filters.

-To find out more about how NoFraud’s AI-powered solution can help your business and to try it for yourself, just send an email to firstname.lastname@example.org.
+To find out more about how NoFraud’s AI-powered solution can help your business and to try it for yourself, click our ‘Request a Quote’ button at the top of the page.